akkartik/mu/subx/Readme.md

 ...C...
 ```

-The code segment now contains the instructions of `A` as well as `C`. `C`
+The `code` segment now contains the instructions of `A` as well as `C`.
-comes _before_ `A`.
-(Why this order?
-I'd like to organize SubX programs into
-sequences of [_layers_](http://akkartik.name/post/wart-layers) that permit
-incrementally building a subset of layers into a working program with a subset
-of functionality.
-This organization requires, among other things, letting each
-layer control the code that runs when the binary starts up.
-Letting each layer
-override the starting address would require additional syntax.
-Instead, I
-choose to always begin execution at the start of the code segment, but allow
-layers to prepend to segments.)

-Within the code segment, each line contains a comment, label or instruction.
+Within the `code` segment, each line contains a comment, label or instruction.
 Comments start with a `#` and are ignored.
 Labels should always be the first
 word on a line, and they end with a `:`.